lam2mo/uug-pin/README.md

 Note that (as with compilation) this will fail if you don't have `$PIN_ROOT` set to the Pin installation folder.

+Included Pintools:

+  * **HelloWorld** - Prints a hello message before the program begins, and a goodbye message (with exit code) after the program ends.

+  * **MemWriteTrace** - Creates a file called `atrace.out` with a list of all memory writes, with the instruction address, the effective address of the access, and the number of bytes written.

+  * **FuncCount** - Prints a single count of the total number of functions called at the end of execution.

+  * **FuncProfile** - Prints a list of all functions called during execution alongside a count of how many times that function was run.

+  * **InsnProfile** - Similar to FuncProfile, but instruments at the instruction level instead of the function level.

 ## Writing Pintools

 The easiest way to create your own Pintool is just to copy one of the existing